MooersLab/MooersLab/README.md

 - [Colab cctbx snippets](https://github.com/MooersLab/colabcctbxsnips) Colab snippets.

 ## Emacs related
+- [crafted-emacs user config](https://github.com/MooersLab/crafted-emacs-config) My user configuration file (config.el) for the crafted-emacs profile.
+I did install use-package and used it to install several packages.
+The base profile has the Doom theme, Vertico completion stack, and eglot.
+I add my org-agenda config and my favorite key bindings.
+I am currently luvin it.
 - [latex-emacs](https://github.com/MooersLab/latex-emacs) A configuration file enhancing the use of LaTeX in Emacs.
 Includes org-mode configuration.
 - [scimax user.el](https://github.com/MooersLab/scimax) Scimax is the Emacs configuration that John Kitchin is developing to support reproducible research by scientists with Emacs.
 The *user.el*.  file for scimax enables scimax users to add keybindings and packages.
 I added features from latex-emacs and config.org.
 - [config.org](https://github.com/MooersLab/config) My default configuration file for GNU Emacs.